preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/create-app/index.rst.txt

 Here's an example of templates available for Teamwork, with two templates selected:

 .. image:: create-app-block-settings-selected.png

+(Not all teamwork types listed are available in Omnia on-prem.)

 WRITE is not applicable here.
 Layout contains general options.
 For more information, see: :doc:`General Block Settings </blocks/general-block-settings/index>`